morg0n/product_registration/README.md

 - You must name the Flask object `application`
 - You must call `application.run(host='0.0.0.0')` as `application.run()` doesn't expose the server properly
 - If you add a new environment variable, add it to environment-variables.config as eb needs a default
+- Pay close attention to what REGION you are setting up services in.
+For instance `us-east-1` is where SES is ran from.
+If `us-west-2` is specified in the SES emailer code, emails will _not_ send.

 ## PUSHING CHANGES